sidmontu/anagram-prime/README.md

 ## TO-DO

-Some sort of dictionary run to profile performance with increasing/decreasing word lengths?
+1) Some sort of dictionary run to profile performance with increasing/decreasing word lengths?
+2) Sorting algorithm described above.